Home My Account

 If you have any questions about how to take Advil ibuprofen or how to manage a missed dose, consult your healthcare professional or pharmacist for guidance.

-What if I overdose on Ibuprofen Tablet?
+What If I Overdose On Ibuprofen Tablet?

 Taking too much Ibuprofen Tablet (Advil) can lead to an overdose, which can be dangerous and potentially life-threatening.
 If you suspect an overdose, seek immediate medical attention or call the Poison Control Center at 1-800-222-1222.